Article

 - if approval is not the delay but queue movement is, compare the post-approval workflow directly

 Useful baseline references already published on TenguX include the Buffer alternative guide, the Planable alternative guide, and the search-to-rewrite-to-queue workflow.
+If you need the support lane after the compare step, continue into /articles/workflows and the approval-to-queue handoff workflow.

 What Later's current public information tells you